QuTech-Delft/qne-adk/docs/application_configuration.rst

 Create application
 ------------------

-Execute the following command to create an application in your current directory:
+Execute the command ``qne application create`` to create an application in your current directory.
+The command documentation is:

 .. code-block:: console